Odontarrhena

 Odontarrhena is a large genus of flowering plants in the family Brassicaceae.
 They were originally a separate genus and then were amalgamated into the Alyssum genus, but morphological and molecular evidence has reseparated them.
-Some of the genera are nickel (Ni) hyperaccumulators (a plant capable of growing in soil or water with very high concentrations of metals).
+Some of the genera are nickel (Ni) hyperaccumulators (a plant capable of accumulating metals from soil or water, up to very high concentrations in the plant).

 Description

 It is similar in habit to Alyssum and has small yellow flowers, except that it has a suborbicular pouch and one seeded cells.

 The plants are characterised by inflorescences that are usually compound, subumbellate racemes.
 There is a single ovule per loculus, and the fruit valves are at most only slightly inflated.